k01e-01/pi3open/README.md

 # pi3open

-a fake pishock api that converts incoming requests and forwards them to openshock
+a pishock to openshock api translation layer, for your masochistic and technically complex needs ^w^

 the api can be found at [https://pi3open.isso.moe/](https://pi3open.isso.moe/)